Chief Operating Officer

 Director of South East Scouting

-Joe Windon comes to National Preps after spending the past three years at Georgia Military College (GMC) in Milledgeville Georgia.
+Joe joined the National Preps team as the Director of Southeast Scouting in 2013 and has been conducting camps and combines since 2010.
+Prior to National Preps Joe spent 3 years as the offensive line coach at Georgia Military College (GMC) in Milledgeville Georgia.
 While at GMC Joe coached the offensive line and headed the player personnel duties.
 During the three seasons Joe was at GMC he helped produce 5 BCS, 7 FCS and 3 D2 signees on the offensive line.
 Joe also assisted in placing more than 50 players into D1 and D2 programs across the nation.